 The land may be leased for any of the permitted uses or for buildings or facilities owned by charitable corporations.
+New school sites must be accommodated on municipal reserve lands.
 Municipalities and school divisions may negotiate agreements for the joint use and maintenance of municipal reserves.

-The location and suitability of land to be dedicated as municipal reserve is subject to the approval of the Director of Community Planning or any council or authority that has been declared an approving authority pursuant to the PDA.
+The location and suitability of land to be dedicated as municipal reserve is subject to the approval of the provincial Director of Community Planning or any council or authority that has been declared an approving authority pursuant to the Act.

 New municipal reserves are to be identified on survey plans as Municipal Reserve MR#.
 Every subdivision for residential purposes must designate 10 per cent of its gross area as municipal reserve; for other subdivisions the designation is five per cent.
 The gross area includes all the proposed lots, parcels, streets and lanes and the remainder of the land being subdivided if it cannot be further subdivided.

 Exemptions from the municipal reserve requirement are made for:

 - Large agricultural lots;

 - The first lot subdivided out of a quarter section;

 - Parcels for utilities or applicable public infrastructure;

 - Land previously fully dedicated as municipal reserve or money in lieu fully paid;